FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- RELEASE PREPARATION -->

+- Refine messaging by allowing contact to autofill.We can use the userID to retrieve and display name.
+- Refine queries to show the fancy message when no data is available .
+Ensure you handle .length properly instead of avoiding is using ?.
 - SHARE FOR USER FEEDBACK TO LAWRENCE & THE TRANSFORMERS TEAM - We can create a link for admin account creation which just goes to the user form with the admin role.
 - Release the learner account to the public only selected individuals and upon user request will i expose the admin and tutor accounts.
 Will include the registration process for user to have a feel of the messaging and emailing functionalities.
 Lets wrap up this project!

 - <!-- SECONDARY -->
+- Invalidate course update upon deletion
+- I can add a resource count to the button
+- Ensure account verification , add toggle button to enable and disable accounts
+- Test youtube refresh token acquisition by inversing if logic
+- Add control btns to the react player.
+- Refine queries to display null when no data is available and eliminate .length when no data is available.
 - Move to portfolio backend and frontend revamp (# simplification.)
 - Separate the form CRUD logic.
 - On clicking on a message , it shall be considered as read.